 PBCs offer an extensive list of benefits.
 Here are the top advantages:

 PBCs combine the best characteristics of corporations and non-profit corporations because they allow investors to gain financially while making the world a better place.
+Read more on how to turn your company into a PBC.

 Unfortunately, public benefit corporations are not without their drawbacks.
 For one, their additional reporting requirements lead to significantly more restrictions and paperwork.
 And because PBCs are not universally recognized throughout the United States, their reach can be limited.
 Unlike limited liability companies, public benefit corporations still need to pay state and federal corporate income taxes.
 Finally, investments made in PBCs are generally not tax-deductible.